Yuriy Holyk

 Yuriy Yuriyovych Holyk (born December 21, 1977, in Luhansk, Ukrainian SSR) is a Ukrainian entrepreneur, political consultant, and former adviser to the head of the Dnipropetrovsk Regional State Administration.
 He is best known for his active involvement in the implementation of the national infrastructure program Great Construction (Velyke Budivnytstvo) and for overseeing public communications related to infrastructure projects supported by the Office of the President of Ukraine.
-His activities have been the subject of multiple corruption scandals, investigative journalism reports, and public criticism.
-Holyk also has family ties in the Russian Federation, which attracted additional scrutiny following Russian invasion of Ukraine.
+His activities have been the subject of investigations and journalism reports.

 Early life

 Yuriy Holyk was born on December 21, 1977, in Luhansk, Ukrainian SSR.
 In 1999, he earned a degree in Finance and Credit from East Ukrainian National University.
-Notably, his father is a Russian citizen residing in Moscow and reportedly works for the Prosecutor General’s Office of the Russian Federation.
-Holyk has visited his father multiple times since 2014, a fact that has drawn public attention given the geopolitical tensions between Ukraine and Russia.

 Career

 From 2015 to 2019, Holyk served as an advisor to Valentyn Reznichenko, the head of the Dnipropetrovsk Regional State Administration.
 During this period, he was actively involved in the implementation of infrastructure projects in the region.

 From 2019 to 2020, he worked as an advisor to Prime Minister Oleksiy Honcharuk.
 In 2020, he became the coordinator of public communications for the national infrastructure program Great Construction (Ukrainian: Велике будівництво), initiated by the Office of the President of Ukraine.
 Holyk regularly attended government meetings related to infrastructure projects and was seen accompanying Kyrylo Tymoshenko, the deputy head of the President's Office, during regional inspections.

 Since July 2019, Holyk has headed the "Regional Development" program at the Ukrainian Institute for the Future (UIF), a Kyiv-based think tank.

-In July 2020, Holyk joined the Presidium of the Jewish Confederation of Ukraine.
+Advisor to the Head of the Dnipropetrovsk Oblast Administration

+From 2015 to 2019, Holyk served as a freelance advisor to the heads of the Zaporizhzhia and Dnipropetrovsk regional state administrations.
+He was responsible for infrastructure policy, the implementation of the ProZorro and iGov systems, and other initiatives.

+In June 2024, Holyk was mentioned in Ukrainian media reports concerning an investigation into the alleged misuse of funds for road works in Dnipropetrovsk Oblast.'
+His residence was searched.
+When NABU and SAP announced the completion of the investigation in December 2025, they stated that five individuals had been notified of suspicion (including former regional governor Valentyn Reznichenko), Holyk was not identified among them.
+No formal charge or notice of suspicion has been issued against him.

+Kindergartens

+While serving as a freelance advisor to Valentyn Reznichenko, journalists referred to Holyk as the architect behind the modern design of preschool facilities.
+Kindergartens shaped like honeycombs and designed in the Scandinavian architectural style were built in the region; these facilities featured large, floor-to-ceiling windows with heating.
+Over the course of 4.5 years, 60 kindergartens were built and renovated; 60 environmental projects were implemented (ranging from cleaning up water bodies and flood protection to restocking lakes and rivers with fish); 55 water pipelines were constructed, providing 90% of the population with drinking water; and 100 boiler rooms were built, and Pokrov and Marganets have completely phased out gas.